xogroup/bunnybus/Diagram.md

 ## Bus Strategies

-The topography of an ESB is important and it is that which enables you to connect many services together especially in a microservice landscape.
+The topography of an ESB is important, and it is what enables you to connect many services together, especially in a microservice landscape.

 ![Image of Bus Strategy](/image/bus-strategy.png)

 Not all subscriptions are equal.
-Some subscriptions requires queues to be persistent while others would queues to live as long as the consumer is alive.
-Strategies around short lived queues are useful for realtime data consumers for things like websocket edge services.
+Some subscriptions require queues to be persistent while others would queues to live as long as the consumer is alive.
+Strategies around short-lived queues are useful for realtime data consumers for things like websocket edge services.

 ### Components of the Diagram